-EAS Professor David Polly is a 2025 Rohlf Medal Recipient
+EAS Professor P. David Polly is a 2026 Guggenheim Fellow

 Dr. P. David Polly is a 2025 recipient of the Rohlf Medal for Excellence in Morphometric Methods and Applications